antrea-io/antrea/docs/feature-gates.md

 Antrea Multi-cluster Controller must be deployed and the cluster must join a Multi-cluster ClusterSet to configure Antrea Multi-cluster features.
 Refer to [Antrea Multi-cluster user guide](multicluster/user-guide.md) for more information about Multi-cluster configuration.
 At the moment, Antrea Multi-cluster supports only IPv4.

+### IPsecCertAuth

+This feature enables certificate-based authentication for IPSec tunnel.

 ### ExternalNode